gestimation/cifmodeling/README.md

 diabetic retinopathy (`epsilon=1`) is output on the left and macrovascular complications (`epsilon=2`) on the right.

-## Three functions for survival and competing risks analysis
+## Tools for survival and competing risks analysis

 In clinical and epidemiological research, analysts often need to handle censoring, competing risks, and intercurrent events (e.g., treatment